-Enbridge Gas and Alectra Utilities have no objection to the Applications, subject to the Owner coordinating servicing, connections, easements with the above noted utilities prior to the commencement of any site works.
-Conditions to this effect are included in Attachment 1.
+Enbridge Gas and Alectra Utilities have no objection to the Application, subject to the Owner coordinating servicing, connections, easements with the above noted utilities prior to the commencement of any site works.
+A condition to this effect is included in Attachment 1.